kubeedge/edgemesh/docs/proposal/observability-support-proposal.md

 such as logs and traces.
 The EdgeMesh observability framework designed as

 ![metrics observability framework](./images/metrics-obsevability-framework.png)
 1. Deploy Prometheus and OpenTelemetry collector on the cloud.
-And we require OpenTelemetry Collector can be access by EdgeMesh (EdgeMesh-Agent and EdgeMesh-Server)
+And we require OpenTelemetry Collector can be access by EdgeMesh (edgemesh-agent and edgemesh-server)
-2. EdgeMesh-Server and EdgeMesh-Agent use OpenTelemetry SDK to generate metrics data and push the metrics data to the OpenTelemetry Collector
+2. edgemesh-server and edgemesh-agent use OpenTelemetry SDK to generate metrics data and push the metrics data to the OpenTelemetry Collector
 3. Prometheus will try to pull metrics from OpenTelemetry Collector
 4. Then we can see the metrics data in the Prometheus